Career Guide

 How to Become a Game Warden in Alabama: 5 Steps

-The path to becoming a Alabama game warden follows five core steps:
+The path to becoming an Alabama game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + academy training), and a clean background for Alabama.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + academy training, and a clean record are the entry bar in Alabama.

-- Complete education or qualifying experience — High school diploma + academy training.
+- Satisfy the education or experience requirement — High school diploma + academy training.

-- Apply and pass the entrance exams — Alabama Department of Conservation and Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Alabama Department of Conservation and Natural Resources, Marine Resources/ Wildlife and Freshwater Fisheries stages a written test, physical agility assessment, oral board, and background investigation.

-- Graduate from the academy — Complete the Alabama Marine Police Academy / ALEA Training Academy program.
+- Earn your academy diploma — Finish the Alabama Marine Police Academy / ALEA Training Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.